erricrr/reel-fluent/RAILWAY_DEPLOYMENT.md

 **Solution**:
 - This should work automatically with our Dockerfile
 - Check the health endpoint at `/api/health` to verify yt-dlp is installed

+### Mobile Browser Support

+**Good news!** The app now automatically detects mobile browsers and uses server-side audio processing for better compatibility.

+**What this means:**
+- ✅ AI transcription works on iOS Safari, Android Chrome, and other mobile browsers
+- ✅ Automatic fallback when browser APIs are limited
+- ✅ Same functionality across all devices

 ### Health Check